phannhat17/mini-project-optimization/README.md

 - The results for each model are shown in the `results` folder.
 - CP and MIP model solvers only receive input data up to **600 packages**
 - Example colab notebook [here](https://colab.research.google.com/drive/1ouxqr2eeJTfJou74Oxw4Syih_zFGgm2p?usp=sharing)
-- If you want to collect results by yourself, you can run the `collect_results` script by this command:
+- If you want to collect results by yourself, you can run the `collect_results` script by this command in the root dir of this repository:
 ```
 ./script/collect_results.sh {mode} {attempt}
 ```